Abhishekjsr283204/21-PYTHON_PROJECTS/README.md

 But what about when you roll three dice?
 Or four?
 Or 1,000?
 You could mathematically calculate the theoretical probabilities, or you can have the computer roll a number of dice one million times to empirically figure them out.
 This program takes that latter approach.
 In this program, you tell the computer to roll N dice one million times and remember the results.
 It then displays the percentage chance of each sum.

 This program does a massive amount of computation, but the computation itself isn’t hard to understand.

+# MULTIPLICATION TABLE
+This program generates a multiplication table from 0 × 0 to 12 × 12.
+While simple, it provides a useful demonstration of nested loops